muhammadzkralla/Z-Articlez/spring/roadmap.md

 - Practical Approach: Tasks are abstracted for brevity, with more details available in Notion.
 - Bonuses: Bonuses are included for deeper learning.
 They are not optional, don’t skip them entirely, do them later if you don't have time then.
 Most bonuses will be already discussed in later weeks.
 - AI-Assisted Learning: Feel free to use AI to explore topics further but avoid relying on it to complete tasks or write code for you.
+- Some topics can not be finished in just one week, try to learn as much as you can and get back later.

 ---